Miscanthus for Contaminated and Marginal Lands PLUS

 The MISCOMAR+ consortium comprised Miscanthus breeders, agronomists, physiologists, soil scientists and biomass conversion engineers in the UK, France, Germany and Poland.
 Academics worked closely with SME partners to deliver 1) robust agronomies for crop establishment on challenging MaCL to enable intensive but sustainable biomass production, and 2) innovative bioreﬁnery options for the circular bioeconomy.

 Miscanthus on MaCL represents smart bioenergy because biomass is produced by the most sustainable means on land that is currently unsuitable for food production.
 Our approaches have the potential to improve land economic productivity and ecosystem services.

 MISCOMAR+ builds on knowledge from FACCE SURPLUS calls 1 (MISCOMAR) and 2 (Supervalue, led by RIC Pro-Akademia) and combines the learnings from both projects to maximize valorization.
 MISCOMAR showed the potential of Miscanthus on MaCL, but also that knowledge gaps relating to establishment optimization need research.
 Supervalue studied the recovery of elements from biomass ash in a small-scale bioreﬁnery setting.
-In MISCOMAR+ we aim to de-risk crop establishment by developing innovative agronomies for MaCL.
+In MISCOMAR+ we aimed to de-risk crop establishment by developing innovative agronomies for MaCL.

-The expected overarching outcome from MISCOMAR+ is that Miscanthus biomass produced on MaCL can meet commercially attractive biomass yield levels and quality thresholds for conversion to speciﬁc bio-based products which can be used to replace non-renewable and less sustainable alternatives.
+The overarching outcome from MISCOMAR+ is that Miscanthus biomass produced on MaCL can meet commercially attractive biomass yield levels and quality thresholds for conversion to speciﬁc bio-based products which can be used to replace non-renewable and less sustainable alternatives.